jasonacox/JojoLLM/README.md

 - `data/prepare-story.py`: Prepare the TinyStories dataset for training (download, tokenize and convert to binary format).
 - `data/prepare-chat.py`, `data/prepare-chitchat.py`: Prepare conversational datasets with ChatML formatting.
-- `data/prepare-knowledge.py`: Prepares a general knowledge Q&A dataset using SQuAD and optionally a local LLM for answer generation or reformatting.
+- `data/prepare-knowledge.py`: Prepares a general knowledge Q&A dataset using SQuAD and optionally a local LLM for answer generation or reformatting, with robust retry capability.
 - `train.py`: Create the model from scratch and train it on the dataset.
 - `model.py`: Defines the layers of the GPT model used in this project.
 - `gen.py`: Generate output from the model based on an input.